dmh2000/telemetry/Azure/step1/README.md

 Hints:
  - do this on your workstation to start.
  - the tutorial tells you to edit the file SimulatedDevice.js and paste in the connection string you got in the previous step.
 That's ok for this test, but its bad practice to hard code the string.
 Not only is it inflexible, the real problem is if you put this file in a public git repo, everyone can see your connection keys and do nefarious things with them.
-The proper way to include the key is to export it in an environment variable and then use your language facility to read that variable at runtime.
+The proper way to include the key is to export it in an environment variable or other source that is not stored in the repo, and then use your language facility to read that variable at runtime.
- - note that in the ReadDeviceToCloudMessages.js file, the proper way to use a connection string is used.
  - Other than setting the connection strings, the two files should run and show good results.
  -
 ## Receive Telemetry